-Find further information regarding PTTEP's CG practices involving, for example, Company's By-Laws, Good Corporate Governance and Business Ethics of PTTEP Group Handbook, Board of Directors, Reporting and Whistleblowing Protection, CG Assessment in Corporate Governance and Business Ethics webpage.
+Find further information regarding PTTEP's CG practices involving, for example, Company's By-Laws, Good Corporate Governance and Business Ethics of PTTEP Group, Board of Directors, Reporting and Whistleblowing Regulation, CG Reporting and CG Assessment in Corporate Governance and Business Ethics webpage.
 Opinions and recommendations can also be sent directly to independent directors via this email address: IndependentDirector@pttep.com, or directly contact our Corporate Secretary at CorporateSecretary@pttep.com.

 PTTEP's anti-corruption policy is part of PTTEP's Corporate Governance and Business Ethics, highlighting the Company's zero tolerance to all forms of corruption and without exception and full compliance to the anti-corruption laws in the countries of operations.
 Details of corruption prevention measures appear in the annual report's Corporate Governance Section and the Company's website, Corporate Governance and Business Ethics.
 (Part 3: 07 Anti-Corruption Measures).